louis-melone/LightningWatch/README.md

 - MVVM architecture to manage bussiness logic and increase testability
 - Modularization with LoadableView and LightningLoader protocol
 - Resusable view components
-- `Identifiable` protocol (using public key as the identifier) to [improve UI responsiveness and performance](https://www.dhiwise.com/post/swift-identifiable-explained-how-to-use-it-in-your-swiftui)

 ## What was the reason for your focus?
 What problems were you trying to solve?